ThomasOkoro/DM_Project_Google/README.md

 - Compute the Base rate of Target.

-3. Data cleanineg and improvement of our model Train the model on the original dataset without any modification (basic model)
+3. Data cleanineg and improvement of our model

 - Text preprocessing, text cleaning and improvisation.